johnfmorton/progressive-share-button/README.md

 The problem is that when multiple properties are passed as separate properties what actually gets shared doesn't always include all the pieces of data you pass into the API.
 Some devices and applications receiving the data object will only share a single property, most often the URL in my tests.

-If have `smart-share` set to true, the component will concatenate all of the data into a single string and pass it to the Web Share API as text.
+If `smart-share` attribute is true, the component will concatenate all of the data into a single string and pass it to the Web Share API as text.
 The `title` and `text` will have a period added at the end of the string if it is not present.
 This will allow the data to be shared on any device or application that supports sharing text.
 The data will be shared as a single string, like this:

 ```
 {